Why do I need to get a mole check?

 What do I wear to my appointment?

-If they would prefer, patients are advised to wear loose, comfortable clothing, which the doctor can easily work around.
-You do not need to fully undress for your mole check appointment, wearing something similar to what you might wear to the beach or gym is often ideal.
+If they would prefer, patients are advised to wear loose, comfortable clothing that the doctor can easily work around.
+You do not need to fully undress for your mole check appointment, wearing something similar to what you might wear to the beach or gym ie. shorts and a t-shirt is often ideal.
+We can also provide a robe if required.

 I’ve got lots of moles, is there a limit to the number of moles you check during a full body mole screening appointment?